-Led by President Lambert, Elon has built a national reputation for academic excellence across the curriculum, and for its innovative programs in study abroad, undergraduate research, leadership, interfaith dialogue, civic engagement and community service, and preparing students for meaningful careers and advanced study.
+Led by President Lambert, Elon built a national reputation for academic excellence across the curriculum, and for its innovative programs in study abroad, undergraduate research, leadership, interfaith dialogue, civic engagement and community service, and preparing students for meaningful careers and advanced study.

 Under Lambert’s leadership, the university established the Elon University School of Law in downtown Greensboro (2006) and created a new School of Health Sciences (2011).
 Earlier in his tenure, he supported a major academic reorganization that established the School of Communications, the School of Education and Elon College, the College of Arts and Sciences, which joined Elon’s existing Martha and Spencer Love School of Business.

-The academic climate of the campus has been strengthened through special initiatives to shelter a chapter of Phi Beta Kappa and maintain top accreditations for Elon’s professional schools, including AACSB International for the Love School of Business, ACEJMC for the School of Communications, NCATE for the School of Education and ABA for the School of Law.
+The academic climate of the campus strengthened through special initiatives to shelter a chapter of Phi Beta Kappa and maintain top accreditations for Elon’s professional schools, including AACSB International for the Love School of Business, ACEJMC for the School of Communications, NCATE for the School of Education and ABA for the School of Law.

 In 2001 Elon College became Elon University, and Lambert led creation of the NewCentury@Elon strategic plan, advancing Elon’s position as a national model of engaged learning.
 Upon that plan’s completion, he led creation of the current strategic plan, the Elon Commitment, which will guide the university’s development through 2020.
 Among the priorities of that plan are initiatives to enhance inclusion, diversity and global engagement; support a world-class faculty and staff; attain the highest standards of academic achievement; expand graduate programs, career services and alumni programs; continue growth of Elon’s athletics programs; and continue development of the campus with special emphasis on transformation of the residential experience and growth of a vibrant Town of Elon.

-Lambert also provided leadership for the successful completion of the Ever Elon Campaign in December 2011, which raised $107.3 million and was the largest fundraising campaign in Elon's history.
+Lambert also provided leadership for the successful completion of the Ever Elon Campaign in December 2011, which raised $107.3 million and was the largest fundraising campaign in Elon’s history.
+Total fundraising during President Lambert’s tenure topped $300 million.

 With a priority on expanding partnerships with K-12 public education, Lambert was instrumental in the creation of the Elon Academy in 2007, an enrichment program for academically talented high school students in the Alamance-Burlington (N.C.)
 School System who have financial need or have no family history of college attendance.
 The program has become a national model of excellence, enrolling nearly all of its graduates in higher education.